 The author continues the body of the paper until the objectives established in the introduction to the essay has been fulfilled.

-The body is structured in the order promised in the second part of the introduction.
+The body of an academic paper is structured in the order promised in the second part of the introduction.
 The author continuously ties the paragraphs in the body of the paper to its central argument to make it clear and the evidence relevant.

 Following the body of the paper is the conclusion.
 (Please note the majority of the body of the paper has been removed).

-The author begins the three-part conclusion by restating the thesis statement in a new way, developing the argument to include some of the information covered in the paper.
-The author expands upon the argument without losing sight of it original intention.
+When writing the three-part conclusion in an academic paper, restate the thesis statement in a new way and develop the argument to include some of the information covered in the paper.
+In this example, the author expands upon the argument without losing sight of it original intention.
 The original argument was: